What is the greatest and least number of Fridays in February?

 I think that these responses have to do with concerns about the value of philosophy compared with that of science.
 It is no wonder that some of my students are doubtful that philosophers have anything useful to say about science.
 They are aware that prominent scientists have stated publicly that philosophy is irrelevant to science, if not utterly worthless and anachronistic.
 They know that STEM (science, technology, engineering and mathematics) education is accorded vastly greater importance than anything that the humanities have to offer.

 Many of the young people who attend my classes think that philosophy is a fuzzy discipline that’s concerned only with matters of opinion, whereas science is in the business of discovering facts, delivering proofs, and disseminating objective truths.
 Furthermore, many of them believe that scientists can answer philosophical questions, but philosophers have no business weighing in on scientific ones.
+Why do college students so often treat philosophy as wholly distinct from and subordinate to science?
+In my experience, four reasons stand out.

 One has to do with a lack of historical awareness.
 College students tend to think that departmental divisions mirror sharp divisions in the world, and so they cannot appreciate that philosophy and science, as well as the purported divide between them, are dynamic human creations.
 Some of the subjects that are now labelled ‘science’ once fell under different headings.
 Physics, the most secure of the sciences, was once the purview of ‘natural philosophy’.
 And music was once at home in the faculty of mathematics.
 The scope of science has both narrowed and broadened, depending on the time and place and cultural contexts where it was practised.